-When entering vast quantities of data in Microsoft Office Excel 2007, it’s easy for typos to creep into your work.
-How you correct mistakes in Excel 2007 depends upon whether you notice the error before or after you complete the cell entry.
-You can edit mistakes as they happen, or after you’ve entered data in cells:
+When entering vast quantities of data in Excel 2010, it's easy for typos to creep into your work.
+How you correct mistakes in Excel 2010 depends upon whether you notice the error before or after you complete the cell entry.
+You can edit mistakes as they happen, or after you've entered data in cells:

 If you catch the mistake before you complete a cell entry, you can delete characters by pressing Backspace as necessary.
 Then you can retype the rest of the entry before you complete the entry in the cell.

 If you discover the mistake after you've completed the cell entry, you can either retype the entire entry or edit just the mistakes.

 When dealing with short entries, you'll probably want to retype the entry by selecting the cell, typing the replacement entry, and then pressing Enter.

 When the error in an entry is relatively easy to fix and the entry is on the long side, you'll probably want to edit the cell entry rather than replace it.
 To edit the entry in the cell, simply double-click the cell or select the cell and then press the F2 key.

 When you edit an existing cell entry, the mode indicator in the status bar changes to Edit.
 While in this mode, you can use the mouse or the arrow keys to position the insertion point at the place in the cell entry that needs fixing.

 |Delete||Deletes the character to the right of the insertion point.|